Whether impeachment of the Georgian president will take place

 Many believe that the authorities have openly opposed a European future for the country.

 The trigger for the government could have been a statement by European Council President Charles Michel on August 28 during a speech at a strategic forum in Slovenia.
-He spoke about EU enlargement, mentioned Moldova, Ukraine and Georgia and said that “EU enlargement is no longer a dream and it is time for both sides to move forward”.
+He talked about EU enlargement, mentioned Moldova, Ukraine and Georgia and said that “EU enlargement is no longer a dream and it is time for both sides to move forward.”

 Many experts and opposition politicians believe that these words stimulated the Georgian government to take radical steps to damage the process.